 Frohsin Barger & Walthall Are Experienced Home Health Fraud Attorneys and Won the Largest Home Health Fraud Settlement in United States History Against Amedisys

 When home health nurse April Brown came to Frohsin Barger & Walthall with allegations that national home health giant Amedisys was defrauding the Medicare system, she triggered an investigation by the firm that convinced Jim Barger and Elliott Walthall that Amedisys was committing fraud on massive, nationwide scale.
-After the firm filed a qui tam suit against Amedisys, independent investigations by The Wall Street Journal and United States Senate Committee on Finance seemed to confirm Barger’s and Walthall’s suspicions.
 Ultimately, six more whistleblowers filed suit against Amedisys, and Barger and Walthall – acting as lead trial counsel – helped negotiate a record $150 million settlement for the U.S. and $26 million reward for the whistleblowers.
 Our initial client, April Brown, received $15 million as her reward for exposing Amedisys’ fraud.
 The Amedisys settlement, negotiated by Frohsin Barger & Walthall, remains the largest Medicare home health fraud recovery in our nation’s history.

 “This settlement demonstrates the department’s commitment to ensuring that home health providers, like other providers, comply with the rules and don’t misuse taxpayer dollars.”